Pediatric Hematology and Oncology

 Opportunities for research are available for trainees in the Pediatric Hematology/Oncology Division and includes the Barbara Ann Karmanos Cancer Center, National Cancer Institute (designated comprehensive cancer center) and the Wayne State University School of Medicine.

-The following is a representation of the monthly rotations over the 3 years of the fellowship
+The following is a representation of the monthly block schedule over the 3 years of the fellowship

 INPT: Inpatient Service at Children's Hospital of Michigan